nettybun/haptic/src/state/readme.md

 In the above example, typing in the input box updates the text signal and causes updates to the DOM and logs to the console.
 However, updates to the count signal don't update anything; no one is subscribed.

+## Computed-Signals

+// TODO: Example of lazy execution where "expensive calculation" isn't run until necessary (when it's read by an effect wire)